 Why take the risk?
 You don’t need a realtor!

 Buying your next home with Homie has tons of benefits!
 Homie offers free agents to show you the property with no commission to gain.
 No need to be dishonest and sell you on something that may not be the best fit.
-And homie will GIVE you $5000 towards your down payment just for using them!
+And homie will GIVE you $5000 towards your closing costs just for using them!

 Doing your own paperwork/offer through homie, while it may cause you a little work, you’ll know exactly what’s going in to it (because like me, most of us just glance over and don’t fully read paperwork/contracts) and Homie has agents to help you through the whole process of submitting an offer and negotiating too!

 You get everything with Homie that you would with a traditional agent!
 Learn more about Homie HERE!

 You can also get your mortgage loan with some of the lowest rates around through Homie!
 Working closely with them to ensure something like this doesn’t happen to you – Like my surprise closing date!)

 Homie closes much faster than traditional home loans (Homie is in the top 1% for speed of closing!) -Which will help your offer seem that much more enticing too – without having to put extra cash down like I had to!

 I love my house and ultimately it was the best choice for me.
 But big issues should have been “acknowledged” and fixed and/or my house offer should have been a lot less.

 Oh, and if you will be selling a home too, Using Homie to sell your home will save you those 6% fees you’d be handing over to your realtor for selling your house!
 Homie saves home sellers on average, $10,000 by using Homie instead of a traditional realtor!
 Yep, you read that right, $10,000 ON AVERAGE!